Chukwuebukaoguejiofo/Programming_cheat_sheets/javascript/node/express_app_example/read_me.txt

 $ mkdir myApp
 $ cd myApp
 $ touch app.js
+$ npm init  # to create the package.json file (it will walk you through it)

 $ npm install express # to start structure
 $ npm install ejs  # for ejs template